cschwarz68/TrailerBackerUpper/docs/notes.md

 # PROJECT DOCUMENTATION
 >This project is not in a complete state.
-If you are continuing this work, and find this documentation confusing or lacking, please email Christopher Nair at [cnair@uiowa.edu]
+If you are continuing this work, and find this documentation confusing or lacking, please email Christopher Nair at [cnair@uiowa.edu](mailto:cnair@uiowa.edu) with questions.